Children age 1 to 4 grow and develop fast. They need nourishing food to give them energy and nutrients.

 Iron is very important for a young child's growth and development.
 It keeps their blood healthy.

+Offer your child porridge, wheat biscuits or flake cereals with added iron most days of the week.
 Check the label for a cereal with at least 12mg of iron per 100g.

-Add chopped berries to porridge or cereal that contains iron.
+You can add chopped berries to porridge or cereal that contains iron.
 Berries have vitamin C. This helps the body to absorb iron.

 Limit sugar-coated and chocolate-coated breakfast cereals.